 We recently used ‘The House’ Lounge at Heathrow Terminal 4 in London, which is the home of Etihad Airways (and other airlines) and wanted to share our experience with you.

 We’ve heard good things about the lounge so we were excited about trying it.
 The Lounge is a partnership between Etihad Airways and No.1 Lounges, after Etihad gave up running its own lounge in 2018.
 It’s no doubt part of their cost-cutting strategy.
+But since December 2019, the airline will regain control of the lounge.
 But does this mean diminished quality?
+We didn’t think so!

 Access to The House is complimentary for Etihad Airways Residence, Business and First class passengers.

 You can also pay for entry – it costs £40 if you book online and £50 at the door.
 If you refer a friend you will also both get £5 off, when booking through the No.1 Lounges website.
-The lounge also accepts Priority Pass on a no guarantee “space available” basis.
-This means no pre-booking is allowed and you’ll be admitted if there’s space.
-You can guarantee entry with a Priority Pass if you paid a £5 fee.
+The lounge is no longer listed on the Priority Pass website.

 So, is it worth paying to use the lounge?
 Read on to find out!